 Today Mela Artisans partners with more than 50 artisan groups across India, including many in one of India’s poorest states, Uttar Pradesh.
 The brand provides full-time work to more than 1,000 new artisans every year as well as business counseling, financial workshops, and skills training.

 The Materials and Techniques

 Mela Artisans’ partners employ time-honored processes to craft one-of-a-kind designs, working with reclaimed and local materials including bone, marble, and wood.
 Below, we highlight a few of these materials and techniques.

 In the northern Indian city of Sambhal, communities of artisans working with upcycled bone and horn using knowledge passed down through generations.
 These mediums require a great deal of skill and precision; from shaping to dyeing to setting, it can take weeks to complete a single bone-inlay accent piece.

 In Agra, the historic seat of the Mughal Empire, stone carving and inlay techniques have been popular since the 16th century, and Mela Artisans works with groups carrying on these regional traditions.
-Marble sourced for the Noor and Moti collections comes from the same quarry as the stone used to build the Taj Mahal.
+Marble sourced for the Noor collection comes from the same quarry as the stone used to build the Taj Mahal.